Cyclone Favio: Meteorological history

 Upon becoming a hurricane, thunderstorm activity began to develop around an eye.
 Favio turned west-northwest, traversing the Mozambique Channel while beginning to deepen.
-At 0000 UTC February 20, the JTWC declared that Favio had intensified into a Category 2 hurricane-equivalent on the SSHWS.
+At 00:00 UTC 20 February, the JTWC declared that Favio had intensified into a Category 2 hurricane-equivalent on the SSHWS.
 Several hours later, Favio was then upgraded into an intense tropical cyclone by MFR as the system developed a very small eye.
 Simultaneously, Cyclone Favio was upgraded into a Category 3 hurricane on the SSHWS via the JTWC.
-During the afternoon hours of February 20, the JTWC reported that Favio had developed winds equivalent to Category 4 intensity.
+During the afternoon hours of 20 February, the JTWC reported that Favio had developed winds equivalent to Category 4 intensity.
 That evening, MFR noted that Cyclone Favio had peaked in intensity, with winds of 120 mph, becoming the most intense tropical cyclone south of the 25th parallel over the Mozambique Channel since the satellite era began.
 Six hours later, the JTWC announced that Favio had peaked in intensity, with 140 mph winds.
 This made Favio equal to a mid-level Category 4 hurricane.
 At the time of its peak, Favio had developed a well-defined eye.

 Shortly after its peak, Cyclone Favio began to weaken; the core of the storm started to become disrupted on the northwestern quadrant.
 The JTWC expected Favio to continue to weaken, and dissipate within 48 hours over land.
-The eye disappeared off of satellite imagery, though by early February 22, this feature had re-developed.
+The eye disappeared off of satellite imagery, though by the early hours of 22 February, this feature had re-developed.
 That afternoon, the storm was estimated to have made landfall in southern Mozambique.
 At that time, the JTWC reported winds of 105 mph, a Category 2 system on the SSHWS.
 On the other hand, MFR estimated winds of 105 mph (an intense tropical cyclone).
 Upon making landfall, it did so on the seventh anniversary of the last intense tropical cyclone, Eline, to strike Mozambique.
 Favio was also the first tropical cyclone to hit the country since Cyclone Japhet did during the 2002–03 South-West Indian Ocean cyclone season.
-By early February 23, winds had dropped below hurricane-force according to the JTWC, while the storm dissipated later that day.
+By early 23 February, the winds had dropped below hurricane-force according to the JTWC, while the storm dissipated later that day.
 Around that time, MFR stopped monitoring the system as well.